itom-project/itom/docs/userDoc/source/02_installation/build_osx.rst

 5. Usually, CMake should find most of the necessary third-party libraries, however you should check the following things:

     * OpenCV: OpenCV is located by the file **OpenCVConfig.cmake** in the directory **OpenCV_DIR**.
 Usually this is automatically detected in **~/opencv/build/OpenCVConfig.cmake**.
 If this is not the case, set **OpenCV_DIR** to the correct directory and press configure.
     * Python3: On OS X CMake always finds the Python version 2 as default version.
 This is wrong.
-Therefore set the following variables to the right pathes: PYTHON_EXECUTABLE to /Library/Frameworks/Python.framework/Versions/3.4/bin, PYTHON_INCLUDE_DIR to /Library/Frameworks/Python.framework/Versions/3.4/include, PYTHON_LIBRARY to /Library/Frameworks/Python.framework/Versions/3.4/lib/libpython3.4.dylib .
+Therefore set the following variables to the right pathes: **PYTHON_EXECUTABLE** to **/Library/Frameworks/Python.framework/Versions/3.4/bin**, **PYTHON_INCLUDE_DIR** to **/Library/Frameworks/Python.framework/Versions/3.4/include**, **PYTHON_LIBRARY** to **/Library/Frameworks/Python.framework/Versions/3.4/lib/libpython3.4.dylib**.
 The suffix 3.4 might also be different.
 It is also supported to use any other version of Python 3.
 6. Push the configure button again and then generate.
 7. Now you can build |itom| by the **make** command: